kdybkowski/kdybkowski/README.md

-- I’m interested in programming, various types of music and yoga;
+- I’m interested in programming, various types of music, rythm games and yoga;
 - I’m currently learning python, I will be learning c++ in a nearby future;
 - I’m looking to collaborate on basic/beginner level projects in python;
 - How to reach me, through discord, my username is naboshi.